ThiagoPanini/terraglue/docs/mkdocs/story.md

 ## First Steps

-Well, after deciding to start it all on learning more about AWS Glue for developing ETL jobs, I searched for documentation pages, watched some videos for prepearing myself and talked with other developers to collect thoughts and experiences about the whole thing.
+Well, after deciding to start it all on learning more about AWS Glue for developing ETL jobs, I searched for documentation pages, watched some videos for preparing myself and talked with other developers to collect thoughts and experiences about the whole thing.

 After a little while, I found myself ready to start building something useful.
 In my hands, I had an AWS sandbox account and a noble desire to learn.